Improving classroom EdTech: What teachers mean when they say, “make it user friendly”

-At the end of just about every product discovery or user research session I've facilitated over the course of my career, I've asked the person to share any advice they have for the design and development teams working on the product.
+At the end of just about every product discovery or user research session I've facilitated, I've asked the person to share any advice they have for the design and development teams working on the product.
 The invitation gives participants a chance to freestyle beyond the bounds of the study and offers me a chance to hear about latent needs.

 In the dozens of research sessions I've held with K-12 teachers about digital textbooks and similar learning platforms, I've heard recurring themes.
 To lend a hand to those of you who are doing the good work of building software and learning content for K-12 classrooms, I share the most common bits of advice I've heard from teachers—plus a few ideas to help your team move forward.